What is prostate cancer?

 Other causes of prostate cancer

 When wondering, “Is prostate cancer hereditary?”, the answer is: sometimes.
-But there are a few other reasons you might want to consult prostate cancer genetic testing or a prostate cancer DNA analysis that have nothing to do with genetics.
 Here are some of the main other possible causes of prostate cancer – a.k.a., things to keep an eye on or avoid in order to lower your odds of developing the disease:

 - Chemical exposures